joe-irving/freedomtour/join-us.md

 ---
 layout: page
-title: Join Us
+title: Get Updates

 ---
-# Join us
+# Get Updates

-Please fill out the form below if you want to join the freedom tour!
+Please fill out the form below to get updates on the Freedom Tour or to join the adventure!

 {% include contact-form.html %}